danieldugas/NavDreams/README.md

 ## Models and Tools

 Model implementations, trained checkpoints, training tools, and plotting tools are made available in this repo.
+See the *How-to* section for examples of use.

 ![models](media/models.gif)